Navigating the path of financing your dream home takes time...Read More

 Interior designers are multi-talented, artistic professionals responsible for designing and coordinating the use of interior space.
 It includes everything from layout and furnishings to paint and carpet, cabinets, colors, etc.

 Some interior designers are self-employed, while others work for design firms or retail stores.
 Self-employed designers charge by the hour, by the project, by the square foot, or based on materials’ cost.
 Designers working for design firms or retail stores are usually paid yearly salaries or by the hour.

 Soil engineers are responsible for inspecting and analyzing a site’s soil and geotechnical characteristics.
 Through observation and testing, they can determine things like drainage, erosion patterns, and weight-bearing capacity.
-This will help determine whether any special accommodations need to be made to the foundation or other aspects of the home.
+This will help determine whether any special accommodation needs to be made for the foundation or other aspects of the home.

 Soil engineers can charge hourly for their services, including the time they are drilling or inspecting a property but may charge flat fees for testing or writing reports.

 Many banks that offer construction financing do so in two steps.
 The first loan covers construction only.
 After construction, you close on a second, permanent mortgage loan.
 So, you’ll face two closings and two sets of fees.
 You also need to plan for fluctuations in interest rates during the 9 – 12-month construction phase.
 Mortgage rates may increase, putting pressure on your ability to afford your payments once your home is complete.

 Blake Mortgage specializes in construction financing In Partnership with a local bank.
 Building a custom home may be one of the most significant financial decisions you will ever make.
 If you choose Blake Mortgage for your home loan needs, you will have a dedicated manager who will meet with you one-on-one and face-to-face.
 The same person will handle your loan from start to finish.